-Austin Startup worried about repealing of the Affordable Care Act
+Austin startup worried about repealing of the Affordable Care Act

-AUSTIN - Top Republicans in Congress have made it clear, they want to repeal The Affordable Care Act (ACA).
+AUSTIN, Texas -- Top Republicans in Congress have made it clear, they want to repeal tyhe Affordable Care Act (ACA).
 But exactly how they're going to do it, hasn't been resolved yet.

 As a result, many people are worried about what a repeal could mean for them, including those who work